 While the main focus is ensuring your glasses come out sparkling, maintaining your dishwasher’s cleanliness and efficiency is equally paramount.
 A well-functioning dishwasher improves your machine’s life and ensures consistent results after each cycle.
 Here are some tried-and-tested hacks to keep both your glasses and dishwasher in top condition:

-Sprinkle baking soda at the bottom of your dishwasher before starting the cycle.
-It acts as a scrubbing agent, helping to reduce stains and odors.
+- Baking Soda Boost – Sprinkle baking soda at the bottom of your dishwasher before starting the cycle.
+It acts as a scrubbing agent, reducing stains and odors.

-Pour a cup of white vinegar into a dishwasher-safe bowl, place it on the bottom rack, and run a normal cycle without any dishes.
-Vinegar helps break down grease, hard water stains, and soap scum that might accumulate over time.
+- Monthly Vinegar Rinse – Pour a cup of white vinegar into a dishwasher-safe bowl, place it on the bottom rack, and run a normal cycle without dishes to break down grease, hard water stains, and soap scum.

-Is It Possible to Restore Cloudy Glasses to Crystal Clear Condition?
+Can Cloudy Glasses Be Restored to Crystal Clear Condition?

 Important Reminder